sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

         -a {params.annotations} -T {threads} -o {output.gene_level} {input.bam_once_sorted} &>> {log}'  # Parameter was replaced here
     ```

-But doing this only displaced the problem: now, hard-coded paths are in `params` instead of `shell`.
+But doing this only shifted the problem: now, hard-coded paths are in `params` instead of `shell`.
 This is better, but not by much!
-Luckily, there is an even better way to handle parameters: instead of hard-coding parameter values in the Snakefile, Snakemake allows to define parameters and their values in config files.
+Luckily, there is an even better way to handle parameters: instead of hard-coding parameter values in the Snakefile, Snakemake can use parameters (and their values) defined in config files.

 #### Config files

 Config files are stored in the `config` subfolder and written in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) format.
 You will use the latter for this course as it is more user-friendly.
 In .yaml files:

 * Parameters are defined with the syntax `<name>: <value>`
-* Values can be strings, integers, floating points, booleans...
+* Values can be strings, integers, booleans...
     * For a complete overview of available value types, see [this list](https://learnxinyminutes.com/docs/yaml/)
 * A parameter can have multiple values, each value being on an indented line starting with "**-**"
     * These values will be stored in a Python list when Snakemake parses the config file